bupt-ai-cz/PGDF/README.md

 ## Additional Info
 The (basic) semi-supervised learning part of our code is borrow from [the official DM-AugDesc implementation](https://github.com/KentoNishi/Augmentation-for-LNL/).

 Since this paper is still being submitted, we only release part of the experimental code.
-We will release all the experimental codes after being accepted.
+We will release all the experimental code after being accepted.